-What Are Some Possible Defense Strategies In DWI Cases?
-Is It Possible To Win A DWI Case In New Jersey?
+What Are Some Possible Defense Strategies in DWI Cases?
+Is It Possible to Win a DWI Case in New Jersey?

 There are two aspects to most DWI cases.
-There is the observational case where a prosecutor will try to persuade the court that the defendant was under the influence of alcohol or some other substance based on how the person smelled, the way their eyes looked, the way their hands moved, the things they said, and how they performed on the field sobriety tests.
-The other aspect of these cases deals with the admissibility of breath test or blood test results.
-There are certain technical legal requirements which lawyer call foundation that the prosecutor needs to establish at trial to assure that court that those results are, in fact, reliable.
+There is the observation-based case where a prosecutor will try to persuade the court that the defendant was under the influence of alcohol or some other substance based on how the person smelled, the way their eyes looked, the way their hands moved, the things they said, and how they performed on field sobriety tests.
+The other aspect of these cases deals with the admissibility of breath or blood test results.
+There are certain technical legal requirements which lawyers call foundation that the prosecutor needs to establish at trial to assure the court that those results are, in fact, reliable.

 What surprises me when we go to trial is how often prosecutors make errors, even in cases where the foundation appears to be solid.
 At trial or on appeal, I often get the breath test or blood test excluded.
-Therefore, it often pays to try a case.
+So, it often pays to try a case.

-I Refused The Breath Test After My DWI Arrest In New Jersey.
-How Can I Be Charged With DWI When There Is No Record Of How Much I Had To Drink?
+I Refused the Breath Test After My DWI Arrest in New Jersey.
+How Can I Be Charged with DWI When There Is No Record of How Much I Had to Drink?

-I Was Not Told I Could Refuse To Submit Breath Samples After My DWI Arrest.
-Can The Officer’s Failure To Advise Me Be Used As A Defense?
+I Was Not Told I Could Refuse to Submit Breath Samples after My DWI Arrest.
+Can the Officer’s Failure to Advise Me Be Used as a Defense?

-If it is established that you were not properly advised of your rights after your DWI arrest, it would undermine one of the third element of the breath test refusal charge–i.e., that the officer properly advised you of your rights and obligations with regard to breath testing.
+If it is established that you were not properly advised of your rights after your DWI arrest, it would undermine one of the elements of the breath test refusal charge–i.e., that the officer properly advised you of your rights and obligations with regard to breath testing.
 Without this proof that the officer gave proper advice, you will not be found guilty.

-I Was Not Given The Right To Consult With An Attorney Before Submitting A Breath Sample.
-Can I Get My Dwi Case Thrown Out?
+I Was Not Given the Right to Consult with an Attorney Before Submitting a Breath Sample.
+Can I Get My DWI Case Thrown Out?